bronxc/Cursed-Auto-Decryptor/README.md

 # Cursed-Auto-Decryptor
 Cfex Auto Constants Decryptor

-# Not Compeleted ?
+# Who Its Works (Its Not Magik) ?
-Put Ur Imagination In The Algo :)
+Auto Collecting Params Used Then Invoke